flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 Double click on the `server.exe` file to start the MCDU Server.

-!!! tip "You can also you as a command line prompt to start the server."
+!!! tip "You can also use the command prompt to start the server manually"
     See advanced startup options below: [Advanced Start Options](#advanced-start-options)

 Once started the MCDU Server application will ask if you want to use your real printer instead of the virtual printer in the cockpit.